jdmar3-comp426/a99-meaka/README.md

 ## Instructions
 To run our game simply open up a terminal and run the command "npm run start" and you are off and running!
 Have a good time:)

 If this is your first time visitin gour site, make an account by clicking "Create a new account with my score"!
+Once you create your account go back to the home page to log in and let the fun begin!
 If you have visited our site before, select "Log into an existing account."
 If you would like to delete your account, we are sorry to see you go, but feel free to select "Delete an existing account."

 Once you create an account you can start playing!